thiagowfx/thiagowfx.github.io/content/posts/2022-02-26-what-is-my-ip.md

 IPInfo returns structured data beyond just your IP address.
-There are several similar services that do this, for example, [What is my IP?](https://www.whatismyip.com/), however IPInfo is the cleanest one I have seen.
+There are several similar services that do this, for example, [What is my IP?](https://www.whatismyip.com/) and https://ifconfig.co/, however IPInfo is the cleanest one I have seen.

 ## [ping.eu](https://ping.eu/)